nire0510/d2/README.md

-# devdoc
+# devdocs
-Links to frameworks &amp; libraries API documentation
+Links to API documentation of popular frameworks & libraries Edit